MW 28.9x10 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is part of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a coating of gold to protect them from corrosion.
+Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+For this reason, they are coated with a thin layer of nickel to increase their durability.
 Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
 Therefore, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
-Therefore, they are often covered with coatings, such as epoxy, to shield them from external factors and prolong their durability.
-High temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+Therefore, they are often covered with thin coatings, such as gold, to preserve them from external factors and prolong their durability.
+Temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.

 Advantages and disadvantages of neodymium magnets NdFeB.